ben0bi/The-Grand-Plan/TRTF/README.txt

 Everyone can be a member of TRTF because it's meant for everyone to use that technologies.

+TRTF Missions:
+00: Not to be revealed to the public right now, sorry.
+First, the law must be changed.
+Globally.
+It's on the way. ;)

+01: Open at nightshift
+(That one can buy the stuff outside of regular open times.)
+(There are people who are awake when everyone other sleeps.
+This is discriminating for this people...)

+02: Make better places.
+Make places better.
+See the betterplace-paper.

 Thanks for your attention and
 maybe thanks for your help.